Low Voltage Networks: the new frontier of Energy Transition

 Network design and settings limit the insertion of photovoltaic production to 20 or 30% of the consumed power.
 Long before this threshold, voltage excursions and inverter disconnections start occurring.

 Conventional solutions involve either a long and expensive network reinforcement, either a limitation of the produced power.
-The consequences include a losses of production, reduced penetration capacity, and delays that cause complaints and degrade the image of the network operator.
+The consequences include a loss of production, reduced penetration capacity, and delays that cause complaints and degrade the image of the network operator.

 Non-technical losses, which are spread along low-voltage networks and therefore difficult to detect, represent 1.5 k€ per MV/LV substation each year.